Lee D. Baker: Anthropology and the Racial Politics of Culture (2010)

 Baker's Anthropology and the Racial Politics of Culture was published in 2010 by Duke University Press.
 In his introduction to the book, Baker writes: "My hope is that these stories will help to delimit the limits, understand the contradictions, and offer a better understanding of the terms and conditions of race and culture which are employed within explicitly political projects that get woven into the fabric of North American culture and become part of American history."

 The narratives that unfold in the book include stories about specific anthropologists and sociocultural phenomena such as the Harlem Renaissance Movement, and the 1893 World's Columbian Exposition.
 Baker's book explores the intricate connections shared among these people and events, and the impacts they have made on shaping American ideas of race and culture.
 He addresses the different ways in which individuals such as Franz Boas, Frederic W. Putnam, Alice M. Bacon, and Daniel G. Brinton have either accepted or spurned anthropological notions of race and culture.
-It is important to point out that Baker's work in Anthropology and the Racial Politics of Culture was not exclusive to analysis of African and African-American culture.
+Baker's work in Anthropology and the Racial Politics of Culture was not exclusive to analysis of African and African-American culture.
 The book has a strong emphasis on the history of racial inequality concerning Native American culture as well.

-Like his Baker's first book, Anthropology and the Racial Politics of Culture was widely reviewed.
+Like Baker's first book, Anthropology and the Racial Politics of Culture was widely reviewed.
 Brett Williams, professor at American University, wrote, "The book is rich with wonderful stories, again marking Baker's signature engaging style and making it a great read."

 In a review published in American Studies, Vernon J. Williams, Jr., wrote: "Written with an ironic sense of humor, Baker succeeds in ferreting out little known material and enhances and broadens our understanding of the history of anthropology as well as the discipline's relationship to past and present political currents."